LunaSare/datelife_paper1/Datelife_paper1.md

 Determine which clade of birds has the more chronograms (have been dated more times) and use that as biological example

 **Discussion**

 Potential applications demonstrated here.

 Improvements, short and long-term.

 **Conclusions**

 **Availability**
+DateLife can be used through its current website <http://www.datelife.org/query/>
+Or through phylotastic web portal<http://phylo.cs.nmsu.edu:3000/>
+DateLife can also be used in situ through its R package, which can be installed from CRAN or from the github repository using the devtools R package with the command devtools::install_github("phylotastic/datelife") in R.
+DateLife source code is available in the following github repositories:

 **Supplementary Material**

 **Funding**